vijay98-ops/vijay98-ops.github.io/about/index.md

-Hi!
-I’m `gr4n173` an Security Enthusiast and a python programmer from beautiful country Nepal.
-I m a nature admire who love to travel and enjoy the beauty of nature.
-As by profession I m an Electircal Engineer but I love everything in between Internet and Security related suff.
+Hi there, I am a nerd guy who loves everything in between Internet and Security.
+Reaching out to people and teaching about CyberSecurity is what I love.
+I like to play with electronics in my spare time so that I can automate my lifestyle.
+Though loving techology and infosec is one part, I m a nature admire too who love to travel and enjoy the beauty of nature.